ThrottlingTroll/ThrottlingTroll/ThrottlingTroll.CounterStores.AzureTable/README.md

 implementation that uses Azure Tables (or Cosmos DB with Table API).

-Easiest to configure (only takes a Storage connection string), but not recommended for production workloads, because contention around the table might get very high (remember that Azure Storage only supports optimistic concurrency and no atomic operations).
+Easiest to configure (only takes a Storage connection string), but not recommended for production workloads, because contention around the table might get very high (remember that Azure Storage Tables only support optimistic concurrency and no atomic operations).